 One Slaughters lawyer says, "people at the firm love it.
 People outside it seem to think it's a fate worse than death.
 It just goes to show what a lot of nonsense you hear".
-So is the unfortunate image simply a result of sour grapes?
+So is the perception simply a result of sour grapes?
 Or is this really the most terrifying law firm in the world?

 The firm has the highest number of listed clients in the City, acting for the likes of Boots, Vodafone, British Airways, Royal Mail and American Express.
 A lot of our sources mentioned the high quality of clients, with one insider confirming what everyone knows - "we work on some of the best and most interesting deals going on".
 Slaughters has traditionally prided itself on breeding all-round, black letter lawyers - give a partner a pen and he'll draft you anything from a loan note agreement to some particulars of claim.
 More store is set on serious intellect here than anywhere else in the City, so don't even think of applying unless you have a first class academic background (in most cases literally).
 And if you do apply, don't make the mistake of substituting the 'and' in their name for a common '&'.